-- Bake the zucchini muffins until the muffins rise, the tops are set and a toothpick inserted into the center of the muffin comes out dry.
+Step Five: Bake.
+Bake the zucchini muffins until the muffins rise, the tops are set, and a toothpick inserted into the center of the muffin comes out dry.
+I recommend checking on the muffins 5-10 minutes prior to the baking time listed to ensure your muffins don't overbake.

 Storing Zucchini Muffins

-Because these zucchini muffins are loaded with zucchini and are whole grain, they are best stored in the refrigerator if storing longer than 24 hours.
+Because these zucchini muffins are loaded with zucchini and are whole grains, they are best stored in the refrigerator if stored longer than 24 hours.

 Once cooled, pop the muffins into an airtight container or freezer-safe bag and place the muffins in the refrigerator for up to 5 days.
 Alternatively, you can freeze the muffins for up to 3 months.
 Just pop them into a freezer-safe storage container bag once fully cooled and place them into the freezer.